 - employee: Full-time or part-time employees.

-- member: As stated in "Role", for some association or organisation which are not a company, maybe there are not owner, executive manager or employees, but there are members (active member who are voted into the board to have decision right, and non-active members).
+- member: As stated in "Role", for some associations or organisations which are not a company, maybe there is not an owner, executive manager or employees, but there are members (active member who are voted into the board to have decision right, and non-active members).
 So you can use "member" as grade for this kind of organisations.

 - trainee: Please remember this grade when there are trainees in the organisation.